by David E. Sumner

 The Anglican Communion, from where I came to Orthodox Christianity, consists of churches in 40 countries that grew out of the Church of England.
 The Episcopal Church—the American branch of Anglicanism—was brought here by English settlers 100 years before the American revolution.
 I was a member of the Episcopal Church for 30 years, graduated from one of its seminaries, worked fulltime for one of its dioceses, and wrote a book about its history.

 The Antiochian Orthodox Church is today the third largest branch of Orthodox Christianity behind the Greek and Russian Orthodox Churches.
 All Orthodox churches have the same beliefs, differing only in their countries of origin.
 How I moved from Anglican to Antiochian is a long story, filled with a few bruises and scars, but it felt like a trip home.After growing up in a Christian household in Florida, I became an Episcopalian at the ageof twenty-eight.
 I was partially attracted to this church because the beautiful liturgy and worshipful music that communicated the mystery of God.
 I felt I could worship God without explaining my salvation in formulaic terms.
 Through its worship and fellowship, I discovered a meaningful relationship with God for the first time.
 The Bible became alive, and Jesus became a friend, not an austere, authority figure whom I didn’t understand.As a young man, my career was struggling, and I felt I needed more training and a master’s degree.
 I was accepted into a master’s program in journalism and a master’s program at a seminary.
-I chose the seminary, mainly because it was cheaper than the journalism school, and I could work my way through without going into debt.
+I chose the seminary, mainly because it was cheaper than the journalism school, and I could work my way through without going into debt or relying on an app to borrow money.

 After finishing the M.Div.
 I went to another seminary and earned a master’s in church history, thinking I might go into teaching.
 Near the completion of this degree in 1981, the door opened to become the editor and director of communications for the Episcopal Diocese of Southern Ohio in Cincinnati.
 I loved the work.
 It didn’t take long to realize that I had a writing talent and that my calling was in journalism.
 The next five years were among the most exciting of my life.
 The newspaper I edited won national awards and recognition and was popular among readers.
 I published articles regularly in the Episcopal News Service, national church magazines, and even the Church Times of London.
 The diocese sent me on assignments to cover church conferences and conventions in more than a dozen states and international Anglican meetings in Switzerland and Nigeria.
 I was invited to write news articles about the Anglican Communion for the Encyclopedia Britannica Book of the Year for several years.During this time in Cincinnati, I met and married my wife, Elise, in 1983.
 She came from an evangelical background and agreed to become an Episcopalian so we could worship in the same church.